prapalu/esw/rdf/README.md

 GROUP BY ?track
 ```

-2. Get the best workflow for topics of which there is a ground truth.
+2. Get the best workflow (with the best f-score) for topics of which there is a ground truth.
+For this example, the f-score of the workflow is calculated averaging the f-scores of the Search Jobs, which is in turn computes as the maximum f-score of the queries in such Search Job.

 The query returns a list of 4-tuples (workflow IRI, topic IRI, score, ground truth IRI).